 His past medical history is unremarkable.
 Family history is significant for his father being a bedwetter.
 His child development is normal.

-You reassure his mother that bladder control is usually attained between the ages of 1 and 5 years and bed-wetting becomes less frequent with each passing year.
+You reassure his mother that bladder control is usually attained between the ages of 1 and 5 years and bedwetting becomes less frequent with each passing year.
 You recommend that she be supportive of her son's dry nights and avoid criticism of wet nights.
 You also recommend avoiding excessive fluid intake two hours before bedtime and emptying his bladder at bedtime.
 He returns to your office after 6 months and his mother feels that the bed-wetting problem has improved significantly.
-On his next appointment (4 months later) his mother reports the resolution of his bed-wetting problems.
+On his next appointment (4 months later) his mother reports the resolution of his bedwetting problems.

-At present there is no treatment modality that is 100% successful.
-Again, parents need to be reminded that a majority of bed-wetting is due to maturational delay and not under conscious control.
-Therefore, the most important aspects of treatment are reassurance and protection of the child's self esteem.
-It is important that bed-wetting not be perceived as a bad behavior since punishment not only lowers the child self esteem, but also does nothing to improving symptoms.
-Early education of the parents in regards to maturational delay, role of genetics and the importance of a supportive toilet training practice may ease the difficult period.
-Remember that there is a 15% spontaneous remission every year so many advocate an approach of reassurance and watchful waiting.
-Some simple life adjustments such as improving access to the toilet, avoiding excessive fluid just before bedtime and emptying the bladder at bedtime may be tried initially.
+At present, no treatment modality is 100% successful.
+Parents need to be reminded that a majority of bedwetting is due to maturational delay and is not under conscious control.
+Therefore, the most important aspects of treatment are reassurance and protecting the child's self-esteem.
+It is important that bedwetting not be perceived as a bad behavior since punishment not only lowers the child’s self-esteem but also does nothing to improve symptoms.
+Early education of the parents in regard to maturational delay, the role of genetics, and the importance of a supportive toilet training practice may ease the difficult period.
+Since there is a 15% chance of spontaneous remission every year, some advocate an approach of reassurance and watchful waiting.
+Simple behavioral modifications such as fluid restriction before bedtime, voiding at bedtime, daytime bladder training, and waking children in the middle of the night may be tried initially.
 However, none of these strategies are curative and evidence supporting their efficacy is lacking (6).
 Additionally, this conservative approach (which requires patience) can lead to suffering and frustration for the patient and family.
 Instead, a combination of behavior modification with an alarm system and pharmacologic therapy can be implemented.

-1. At what age do parents usually become concerned about bed-wetting?
+1. At what age do parents usually become concerned about bedwetting?

 2. True/False: Most nocturnal enuresis is due to organic causes.